Nadrieril/blog/_posts/2025-11-13-pinning-is-a-kind-of-static-borrow.md

 impl<T> Drop for Collection<T> {
     fn drop(&mut self) {
-        // Go through the entries to remove pointers to collection for entry in self.objects.borrow().iter() {
+        // Go through the entries to remove pointers to the collection. for entry in self.objects.borrow().iter() {
-            let entry : &Entry<T> = unsafe { &**entry };
+            // Safety: the `Drop` impl of `Entry` guarantees that the weak refs we hold are valid. let entry : &Entry<T> = unsafe { &**entry };
             entry.collection.set(None);
         }